-All publications, electronic newsletters, webpages and promotional materials must receive approval from the Office of Advancement and Communications prior to usage in any media.
+All publications, electronic newsletters, webpages, and promotional materials must receive approval from the Office of Marketing Communication and Public Affairs before usage in any media.
 These include:

 - Brochures, flyers, posters, banners among other publications that are used for on or off-campus events or for any other promotional purpose